MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 ### Monitor Azure Arc-enabled servers

-You can use Azure Monitor to monitor your VMs, virtual machine scale sets, and Azure Arc machines at scale.
-Azure Monitor analyzes the performance and health of your Windows and Linux VMs, and monitors their processes and dependencies on other resources and external processes.
-It includes support for monitoring performance and application dependencies for VMs that are hosted on-premises or in another cloud provider.
+Use Azure Monitor to monitor your VMs, Virtual Machine Scale Sets, and Azure Arc machines at scale.
+With Azure Monitor, you can:
+ - Analyze the performance and health of your Windows and Linux VMs.
+ - Monitor VM processes and dependencies on other resources and external processes.
+ - Monitor performance and application dependencies for VMs that are hosted on-premises or in another cloud provider.

 The Azure Monitor agent should be automatically deployed to Azure Arc-enabled Windows and Linux servers, through [Azure Policy](/azure/azure-monitor/best-practices).
 Review and understand how the [Azure Monitor agent](/azure/azure-monitor/agents/azure-monitor-agent-overview) operates and collects data before deployment.